ArchipelagoMW/Archipelago/worlds/smw/docs/en_Super Mario World.md

 ## What items and locations get shuffled?

 Each unique level exit awards a location check.
-Optionally, collecting Five Dragon Coins in each level can also award a location check.
+Optionally, collecting five Dragon Coins in each level can also award a location check.
 Mario's various abilities and powerups as described above are placed into the item pool.
 If the player is playing Yoshi Egg Hunt, a certain number of Yoshi Eggs will be placed into the item pool.
 Any additional items that are needed to fill out the item pool with be 1-Up Mushrooms.